FrostMiser/FrostWolf/README.md

 Commands
 ===========
-/togglewolf <player> - Turn a player into a FrostWolf (or back to normal if they are already one).
+/togglewolf <player> - Administrative command which can turn a player into a FrostWolf (or back to normal if they are already one).